bxparks/EpoxyDuino/README.md

 ```
 (This sets the `CXX` shell environment variable temporarily, for the duration of
 the `make` command, which causes `make` to set its internal `CXX` variable,
-which causes `UnixHostDuino.mk` to use `clang++` over the default `g++`.)
+which causes `EpoxyDuino.mk` to use `clang++` over the default `g++`.)

 ### Additional Arduino Libraries

 If the Arduino program depends on additional Arduino libraries, they must be
 specified in the `Makefile` using the `ARDUINO_LIBS` parameter.
 For example,
 this includes the [AUnit](https://github.com/bxparks/AUnit) library if it is at
-the same level as UnixHostDuino:
+the same level as EpoxyDuino:

 ```
 APP_NAME := SampleTest
 ARDUINO_LIBS := AUnit AceButton AceTime
-include ../../UnixHostDuino/UnixHostDuino.mk
+include ../../EpoxyDuino/EpoxyDuino.mk
 ```

 The libraries are referred to by their base directory name (e.g. `AceButton`,
 or `AceTime`) not the full path.
-The `UnixHostDuino.mk` file will look for
+The `EpoxyDuino.mk` file will look for
-these additional libraries at the same level as the `UnixHostDuino` directory
+these additional libraries at the same level as the `EpoxyDuino` directory
 itself.

 ### Additional Arduino Library Locations

-By default, UnixHostDuino assumes that the additional libraries are siblings to
+By default, EpoxyDuino assumes that the additional libraries are siblings to
-the`UnixHostDuino/` library.
+the`EpoxyDuino/` library.
 Unfortunately, Arduino libraries tend to be
 scattered among many locations.
 These additional locations can be specified
 using the `ARDUINO_LIB_DIRS` variable.
 For example,